Group actions on stacks and applications to equivariant string topology for stacks: Introduction

 \section{Introduction}

-One of the original motivations for the fundamental work of Chas-Sullivan in String Topology was to study the $S^1$-equivariant homology of the (free) loop space $LM=\Map(S^1,M)$ of a closed oriented manifold $M$.
-In particular, they showed in~\cite{CS} that this homology has a natural Lie algebra structure which generalizes the classical Goldman bracket \cite{Go} on (free homotopy classes of) loops on an oriented surface.
-The main motivation of our paper is to construct a similar Lie algebra structure for 2-dimensional orbifolds.
-Indeed, we construct a generalization of the Chas-Sullivan \emph{string bracket} for oriented stacks of arbitrary dimension.
+One of the original motivations for the fundamental work of Chas-Sullivan in String Topology was to study the $S^1$-equivariant homology of the free loop space $LM=\Map(S^1,M)$ of a closed oriented manifold $M$.
+In particular, they showed in~\cite{CS} that this homology has a natural graded Lie algebra structure which generalizes the classical Goldman bracket~\cite{Go} on free homotopy classes of loops on an oriented surface.
+The main goal of this paper is to construct a similar graded Lie algebra structure on the $S^1$-equivariant homology of the free loop stack $\Lo\XX=\Map(S^1,\XX)$ of an oriented differentiable stack.
+In particular, we obtain a generalization of the Goldman bracket to 2-dimensional orbifolds.
+Applied to the case $\XX=[M/G]$, where $G$ is a (compact) Lie group acting on an oriented manifold $M$, our construction gives rise to a $G$-equivaraint version of Chas-Sullivan's Lie algebra.

 The following is one of the main results of this paper (see Corollary \ref{C:LieLoopStack} for a more precise statement and Section \ref{SS:transfer} for the definition of the transfer map).

 \begin{thm} Let $\XX$ be an oriented Hurewicz stack of dimension $d$.
 Let $q:\LXX \to [S^1\backslash \LXX]$ be the projection map from the loop stack to its quotient stack by the natural $S^1$-action.
 Let $T: H_*^{S^1}(\LXX)[2-d]\to H_*(\LXX)[1-d]$ be the transfer map.
 Then, for $x,y\in H_*(\LXX)$, the bracket defined by the formula